 A cold sore on the lip can be uncomfortable.
 It usually heals within a week or two.
+A cold sore looks like a blister.
+Other skin issues, like pimples and canker sores can also appear on the lips and may look similar to a cold sore.

 In this article, we explore the symptoms, stages of healing, and treatments for a cold sore on the lip.
 We also look at other issues that can be easy to confuse with cold sores.